pickledonion/todo-fx/README.md

 There is also a netbeans project you can run the examples from too.
 Just run different examples by selecting a different project configuration.

-There is even an Intellij project but it might not be up-to-date.
+There is even an Intellij project but it might not be up to date.

 ##Repl